apiato/documentation/docs/components/main-components/models.md

 ### Rules {#rules}

 - All Models MUST extend `App\Ship\Parents\Models\Model`.
+- The parent extension should be aliased as `ParentModel`.
 - If the name of a model differs from the Container name you have to implement `model()` method in the repository - [more details](../optional-components/repositories#model-method-example).

 ### Folder Structure {#folder-structure}